 But the great thing about creating a money-making blog is that it scales quite nicely.
 Over the years I've personally gotten to know a ton of bloggers, and they make anywhere from a few hundred dollars a month up to over $100,000 a month!

 Free Blog Sites are Not a Good Idea

 One thing that every single one of these bloggers have in common is that they pay for blog hosting.
 You might be thinking it's a good idea to put your blog on Wix or Blogspot or another free platform to save a little money.
 But that is a HUGE mistake!

-The problem is that making money on Blogger, Wix, Weebly or any of the other free blogging platform is really hard to do.
+The problem is that making money on Blogger, Wix, Squarespace, or any other free blogging platform is really hard to do.
 Most advertisers and sponsors have a tendency to shy away from free blogging websites because they don’t see them be as professional as a self-hosted WordPress blog.
-That’s probably the best reason to use Bluehost to host your website when you start a WordPress blog.
+That's probably the best reason to use Bluehost to host your website when you start a WordPress blog.